malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 3. .

 The is referred to as a 'Visceral Loop'.

+In essence, consciousness is a natural consequence of the visceral loop.

+## Memories
+I see memory as an extra source of data that further benefits high-level thought.
+Further to that, some form of memory is surely necessary for the evolution of high-level thought.
+However, my assumption for now is that it is not necessary to investigate in detail in order to understand consciousness.

+So, rather than investigate in detail, I shall simply state that I assume that there is roughly three kinds of memory and that these are independent from the 'State Model' discussed earlier.
+* Working Memory
+* Short Term Memory
+* Long Term Memory: known to be split into episodic and autobiographical.

+# Analysis

+## Explanation of Phenomena - Meta-problem of Consciousness
+The remaining two sections of this chapter pick two particular phenomena of conscious experience and show how they are explained by the theory presented here.

 ## Explanation of Phenomena - Boundaries of Conscious Experience
 The theory presents a possible explanation for why certain things produce phenomenological experience and others not; specifically, that the content of the model defines the content of conscious experience.